jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ----------
 ### XI.
 Styling your second layer

 For the renter map, we want to create a choropleth map that displays the percentage of the Portland population that rents.
-In order to style by percentage of renters, you will need to style our data by the 'Rent' field.
+To style by the percentage of renters, you will need to style our data by the 'Rent' field.
 You will also need to change the 'fill-color' parameter of the layer you just added to your map.

 1. Replace `'#0090f5'` with the following: